Twisted Composition Algebras and Arthur Packets for Triality Spin(8): Arthur Parameters of

 This suggests that the A-packet $\Pi_{\psi_v}$ or $\Pi_{\psi}$ can be constructed as a ``lifting" from $T_{E,K}$ to $G_E$.
 The goal of this paper is to carry out such a construction, using the fact that there is a dual pair

-where $H_C$ is the automorphism group of a rank $2$ $E$-twisted composition algebra (whose identity component is $\tilde{T}_{E,K}$) and $E_6^J$ is an adjoint group of type $E_6$ (depending on a Freuthendal-Jordan algebra $J$ with $K_J = K$; see later).
+where $H_C$ is the automorphism group of a rank $2$ $E$-twisted composition algebra (whose identity component is $\tilde{T}_{E,K}$) and $E_6^J$ is an adjoint group of type $E_6$ (depending on a Freudenthal-Jordan algebra $J$ with $K_J = K$; see later).
 10pt